 Q. Do you offer coupon or promo codes?"

-A. We don't offer sales or promo codes except for the automatic free shipping on orders of $100 or more (USA Orders only).
-We like to keep our prices reasonable instead of inflating our prices like many companies do in order to offer sales and promotios.
+A. We do not offer sales or promo codes, except for automatic free shipping on U.S. orders of $100 or more.
+We prefer to keep our prices reasonable year round rather than inflating prices just to offer occasional promotions.

-Q. What is the difference between your "standard" leather items versus the items where specific leather tannage is listed?
-Why the higher cost?
-Example: standard "Black" or "Brown" vs "Horween Natural Chromexcel" or "Copper Rough and Tough."
+Q. What is the difference between your "standard" leather items and items where a specific leather tannage is listed?
+Why are some items more expensive?

 Q. If I order several items in the same color will they match exactly?